omarahmedv0/VoltStore--userapp/README.md

 ####  The project is complete:
 * Back-end ✅
 * Front-end ✅
+## This repository is for the user's application.
 #### Its advantages:
 * Supports multiple languages ( localization ) arabic & english.
 * Supports coupons system